GreensfingeExperiment/.github/profile/README.md

 This experiment introduces a framework that addresses this challenge using a lightweight, annotation-based mechanism in Java.
 The idea is to allow developers to control optional features at runtime, enabling or disabling them based on external configuration, while preserving the structure and maintainability of the code.

-Even though the GreenEsfinge framework is used in this experiment, no prior experience with it is required.
-However, if you want to check, here is the link: Green Esfinge.
+Even though the Greensfinge framework is used in this experiment, no prior experience with it is required.
+However, if you want to check, here is the link: [Greensfinge](https://github.com/EsfingeFramework/greensfinge).
 The goal is to evaluate whether a simple approach using traditional Java techniques can contribute to more sustainable software by reducing unnecessary computation and, consequently, energy usage.

 To help participants understand the concept, the next section presents a complete, practical example demonstrating how to integrate the framework into a Java class and simulate behavior changes dynamically.